NorSC/supervisor-search/_supervisors/gerhard-fehringer.md

   However, I'd be very happy to discuss your own project ideas - as you will spend a lot of time on your project I prefer if it is something that you really want to do!
+additional_details_msc: >-
+  I am interested in the following areas:

+  IPv6 & IPv6 Security

+  Network Performance modelling and testing

+  Simulation Performance (eg GNS3)

+  Projects utilising Espruino Puck

+  However, I'd be very happy to discuss your own project ideas - as you will spend a lot of time on your project I prefer if it is something that you really want to do!
 ---